 I wasn’t happy with Sendy’s form.
 The sign-up page is OK, but the embedded forms are just plain html, and I wanted something that looked better.

-After some research, I found the plugin e-form, which costs $39 and integrates with Sendy.
+After some research, I found a plugin.
 UPDATE: It stopped working and I decided to use the Sendy forms instead.

 What I did was ask a Fiverr developer to style the form, and now it looks good.
 You can see it in my sign-up page: dayleitao.com/sign-up/

 There are many plugins that integrate with Sendy but now I find that styling the html form is the best choice to make sure there are no issues.
 I paid only the basic gig ( $5 US ) to have the form styled.